vesavaittinen/vesavaittinen/README.md

 ## Skills
 I will list a few skills in programming in here.
 So far I feel that as a student I'm more like a jack of all trades when it comes to programming, since we (as a class) jump relatively quickly from one programming language to another, so mastery has to come with time and honing skills.
+That in mind, at least the basics of these languages are adopted.

+The list: Angular, C#, JavaScript, jQuery, Python, Typescript, SQL, React.JS, REST API